Another-Axiom/GT_CustomMapExample/README.md

 **Script Options:**
 - `Eject Type` - Used to set if the player is returned to the Virtual Stump or ejected completely.
+Check out each of the FunctionalityOverview scenes for some examples.

 ### Destroy Pre Export
 This is used to destroy in-editor visualization helpers and other editor-only objects to ensure they don't end up in your